 We take ALL threats seriously.
 In the case of a suicide threat, the school's counselor and appropriate administrator should be notified.
-They will assess all cases in order to evaluate the student's risk level.
-Take all necessary steps to keep the student safe.
+They will assess all cases and take all necessary steps to keep the student safe.
 Do not leave the student alone at any time or permit them to leave campus without an adult present.

-Once the risk level has been evaluated, the school's counselor or administrator will contact the student's parents/guardians and a conference will be planned.
-During the conference, staff members will link the student's parents with the appropriate resources, i.e. mental health professionals.
+The school's counselor or administrator will contact the student's parents/guardians and will link the student's parents/guardians with the appropriate resources and recommendations, i.e. mental health professionals.